Configure script: Use

 For the Autotools, the configure script logs status and errors to file config.log, and the command ./configure --help outputs command line help information.

-Often, a document with instructions is included with the codebase; often in a file named INSTALL.
+Often, a document with instructions is included with the codebase (usually in a file named INSTALL).
 It can be helpful if the configure script fails.

 Generating

 Autotools simplifies some of the challenges of cross-platform software development.
 These tools query the host system for environment settings, platform architecture, and the existence and location of required build and runtime dependencies.
 They store the gathered information in configure.ac to be read by configure during the installation phase.

 In new development, library dependency checking can be accomplished via pkg-config via the m4 macro, PKG_CHECK_MODULES.
 Before pkg-config gained popularity, separate m4 macros were created to locate files known to be included in the distribution of libraries depended upon.

 History

 The first program to come with a configure script was rn by Larry Wall in 1984.
 The script was written by hand and produced a jocular running commentary when executed.
 It still survives as part of the build system of the trn program.

 Since then, an ecosystem of tools have been developed to automate the creation of configure scripts, of which the most common is Autoconf.